retro16/acsi2stm/doc/manual.md

  * When power cycling the ST (turn off, then turn on), turn off the ACSI2STM unit.
 If you keep the unit powered, voltage on data lines may keep some chips inside the ST powered by the data lines, which will prevent a full cold boot from happening.
    Don't go too fast, wait at least 3 seconds before turning things back on.
+If you soldered the RST line to PA15, you have less risks to crash the ACSI2STM.

 Checking whether you own an up to date ACSI2STM unit